-p. fa art of the textile industry ogether of drawn-out strands of fibres to form yarn.
-It is a major of the control
+p. fa art of the textile industry. ogether of drawn-out strands of fibres to form yarn.
+It is a majo Then yarn or thread is interwoven at right angles (90°) to form wn as weaving which is used to make clothing and many othe

-A. Answer the followin g questions based on the passage.
+A. Answer the following questions based on the passage.

-1. What is the basic raw material of cloth manufacturing?
+1. What is the basic raw r naterial of cloth manufacturing?

-2. Give two examples fo r natural fibres.
+2. Give two examples for natural fibres.

-3. What are natural fibre s made from?
+3. What are natural fibres s made from?

-4. How is yarn produced ?
+4. How is yarn produced? >

-5. How is fabric or cloth produced?
+5. How is fabric or cloth p produced?

-В. Match the words / p hrases with their meaning.
+В. Match the words / ph rases with their meaning.

 Α В

 essential ways

 produced not stiff, bendable

 entirely absolutely necessary

 methods made

+flexible totally